D-Andreev/react-gn/README.md

 ![react-gn-template](https://i.imgur.com/bDBNYa5.gif)<br>

 ### Description
 Creation of new components can be customized using ejs templates.
-Create templates for the different component types you would need to create and use them when needed.

 ### Options
 | Option               |  Alias | Description                                    | Default        |